liberland/docs/regulations/drafts/order-on-governance-2.md

 #### Section 2: Safeguarding the Wellbeing of Our People

-1. Equally important is our commitment to protecting the life, health, and wellbeing of all individuals currently residing in Liberland or acting on behalf of the settlement from outside its borders.
+1. Equally important is our commitment to protecting the life, health, and well-being of all individuals currently residing in Liberland or acting on behalf of the settlement from outside its borders.
 This includes addressing threats to health, safety, and basic living conditions, such as illness, injury, environmental hazards, hygiene, nutrition, clean clothing, and shelter.
-2. We also prioritize the health and wellbeing of those traveling to and from Liberland.
+2. We also prioritize the health and well-being of those travelling to and from Liberland.

 #### Section 3: Implementing Core Objectives